jjoe64/react-native-calendar-manager/README.md

 A calendar manager for React Native.
 Exposes `addEvent` method which can save an event to an Android or iOS device's native calendar app.

+Hint: This is a fork of the project of fiveminutes hosted on BitBucket: `https://bitbucket.org/fiveminutes/react-native-calendar-manager`.
+I needed to change something and it's much better on Github so I decided to fork it and publish here.
+If the authors contact me, I will grant full permission.

 ## Supported React Native platforms

 - Android